Data-Structure-Team1/.github/README.md

 This repository contains implementations of various data structures, including but not limited to:

-Circular_Queue_Array.cpp: Implementation of a circular queue using arrays.
+-Circular_Queue_Array.cpp: Implementation of a circular queue using arrays.

-Circular_queue: Folder created, possibly for further development or organization related to circular queues.
+-Circular_queue: Folder created, possibly for further development or organization related to circular queues.

-Data Structures – Assignment #1 - Notes.pdf: Notes or assignment material related to data structures.
+-Data Structures – Assignment #1 - Notes.pdf: Notes or assignment material related to data structures.

-SortedByGPA.txt: Text file containing sorted data by GPA.
+-SortedByGPA.txt: Text file containing sorted data by GPA.

-SortedByNAME.txt: Text file containing sorted data by name.
+-SortedByNAME.txt: Text file containing sorted data by name.

-Stack.cpp: Implementation of a stack data structure.
+-Stack.cpp: Implementation of a stack data structure.

-StackArrayBased.cpp: Implementation of a stack using arrays. sorting.cpp: File uploaded, possibly containing sorting algorithms or related implementations. students.txt: File containing data related to students.
+-StackArrayBased.cpp: Implementation of a stack using arrays.

+-sorting.cpp: sorting algorithms implementations.

+-students.txt: File containing data related to students.

 ## Contributing